michalik-michal/SkiDays/README.md

 User will be able to add Training, notes, video and more.

 App is written in SwiftUI
 I'm using Firebase for authentication and data storage.
+I'm using SwiftLint for clean code standards